Homemade Ground Bologna Sandwich

 Adding a packet of red powder drink mix, strawberry or cherry flavor enhances to color of the sandwich spread.
 This is something my husband’s mother did at the hospital cafeteria she worked at.

 You can, but it will totally change the taste of the sandwich spread.
 Do what you works for your tastes.
-You can also use salad dressing instead of mayonnaise.
+You can also use salad dressing (Miracle Whip) instead of mayonnaise.

 We only keep this for a week in the refrigerator.
 This is not something that we would freeze and serve later.
-The texture would be different.
+The texture would not be pleasing and a bit mushy.

 Ingredients